 How Are Universities Adapting to Budget Cuts in Education?

 COVID-19 has affected universities in many ways.
-Across the US, budget cuts have been put in place, so how can universities adapt?
+Across the world, education budget cuts have been put in place, so how can universities adapt?

 How Are Universities Adapting to Education Budget Cuts?